tk5ep/TTGO-TX-power-test/README.md

 ![](TX-spectrum.jpg)

 # What is it ?
-A small software written for PlatformIO to be able to measure the output power and frequency of LoRa modules Tested on Lilygo T3 and Lilygo T-beam modules.
+A small software written for PlatformIO to be able to measure the output power and frequency of LoRa modules.

+Tested on Lilygo T3 and Lilygo T-beam modules.

 # Why ?